 If you are randomised to the usual care group, you will not be required to attend any further visits for the purpose of the trial.
-However, if you are prescribed antibiotics for a list of predefined infections during your participation in the trial, you will be asked to complete a symptom diary for up to 28 days (this takes no longer than 5 minutes per day).
+However, if you are prescribed antibiotics for a list of predefined infections during your participation in the trial, you will be asked to complete a symptom diary for up to 28 days if this is your first prescription of antibiotics since study enrolment (this takes no longer than 5 minutes per day).
 You will receive a text message on day 7, 14 and 21 to remind you about completing your daily diary.
 You will also receive daily email reminders if you decide to complete your symptom diary online.
 You can stop completing the diary before 28 days if you feel better and you have completed your antibiotic course.
-You will be contacted by the trial team to support you in the completion of this diary 2-4 days and 28-30 days after your antibiotic prescription (each call will take up to 10 minutes).
+You will be contacted by the trial team every time you are prescribed an antibiotic for a list of pre-defined infections by your GP during the trial period, to support you in the completion of this diary (if it your first prescription) and to complete some questionnaires at 2-4 days and 28-30 days after your antibiotic prescription (each call will take up to 10 minutes).

 If you are randomised to the PAAP trial group, you will be asked to attend one clinic appointment at the immunology clinic at your local immunology clinic which will take half a day to complete.
 You may receive a text message reminder to contact the study team if we are unable to contact you to book this appointment.
 Prior to this appointment you will be sent an appointment letter and information booklet on penicillin allergy testing.
 You will also receive a text message one week and 48 hours before the appointment to remind you to attend.
 During the clinic appointment, you will go through the penicillin allergy testing which will happen in three stages.
 At the first stage, the doctor or nurse will ask you about your penicillin allergy history.
 Depending on your history you will either have a skin test or go straight to the 'oral challenge' test.
 The oral challenge involves taking a syrup solution containing penicillin.
 The skin test involves a tiny amount of penicillin being injected into your arm, just under the surface of the skin which takes about 5 minutes.
 After 15 minutes, your skin is examined to see if the test is positive.
 Sometimes a second skin test is needed which takes about 45 minutes.
 If there is no reaction, you will be moved on to the third stage, the oral challenge test.
-A doctor will ask you to take either three increasing doses of penicillin or you will take one full dose (dependent of allergy history) After each dose you will be monitored closely and you have no reaction at this time, you will then be asked to take penicillin at home for 3 days to check there is no delayed reaction.
+A doctor will ask you to take either three increasing doses of penicillin or you will take one full dose (dependent on allergy history).
+After each dose you will be monitored closely and, if you have no reaction at this time, you will then be asked to take penicillin at home for 3 days to check there is no delayed reaction.
 A research nurse will tell you what to do if you experience any symptoms and she will call you a few days after to check for delayed reactions.